ErikSharp/GitCheatSheet/README.md

 (`git push origin hotfix`) hotfix is the name of a branch

+Suppose that you have a local branch that you want to push to a remote server.
+Doing this will create the branch on the server and set it to be an upstream branch that your local branch will now track.

+(`git branch -u origin/serverfix`)

+    Branch serverfix set up to track remote branch serverfix from origin.

 ## Delete Remote Branch

 You can delete a remote branch when everything from it has been merged with:

 (`git push origin --delete serverfix`)

+      erik      6c44595 [origin/erik] how to delete
+    * master    6c44595 [origin/master] how to delete
+      serverfix d0f40b4 [origin/serverfix: gone] removed server changes

 ## Credential Storage